gavinvaske/automated_email_notifier/README.md

 * My naive solution took an email and created a calendar event but I need someway to process the text in the email to extract useful information before I create a calendar event.

 * Thankfully I found that using IFTTT I can trigger a webhook whenever an email from the library is recieved and make a POST request to send the body of the email.
-I know one solution to this problem I am familiar with, creating a webserver!
+One solution to this problem I am familiar with, use a webserver!

    **[Example using IFTTT]**  [Email recieved from library] --> [POST request sent to webserver]